kubedb/docs/docs/guides/mssqlserver/backup/auto-backup/index.md

 section_menu_id: guides
 ---

-# Backup MSSQLServer using KubeStash Auto-Backup
+# Backup Microsoft SQL Server using KubeStash Auto-Backup

-KubeStash can automatically be configured to backup any `MSSQLServer` databases in your cluster.
-KubeStash enables cluster administrators to deploy backup `blueprints` ahead of time so database owners can easily backup any `MSSQLServer` database with a few annotations.
+KubeStash can automatically be configured to backup any `Microsoft SQL Server` databases in your cluster.
+KubeStash enables cluster administrators to deploy backup `blueprints` ahead of time so database owners can easily backup any `Microsoft SQL Server` database with a few annotations.

-In this tutorial, we are going to show how you can configure a backup blueprint for `MSSQLServer` databases in your cluster and backup them with a few annotations.
+In this tutorial, we are going to show how you can configure a backup blueprint for `Microsoft SQL Server` databases in your cluster and backup them with a few annotations.

 ## Before You Begin